The Importance Of A Cozy Home During A Pandemic

 You spend a good 8 hours a day in this room.
 So make it as cozy and conducive to sleep as possible.

-This is my special place.
-My happy place.
-It is where I grow flowers and herbs and even trees in containers.
+My garden, such as it is, is my happy place.
+It’s where I grow vegetables, flowers, herbs, and even trees in containers.

-I am never more content than when I’m in my garden space.
+I am never more content than when I’m in my garden.

-If you consider all these things, you will have a cozy home to ride out this horrible pandemic.
+If you consider all these things, you will have a cozy home to in which to ride out this pandemic.

-And when it’s eventually over, you will still have a place that you love coming home to.
+And when it’s eventually over, you will still have a place that you love coming home to at the end of the day.

 I really needed this post today.
 Thank you for the push to keep going forward.
 Hugs to you.
 Pat.